notmuch/notmuch/doc/man1/notmuch-config.rst

         secret keys.
 Use ``false`` to avoid decrypting even when a stashed session key is already present.

+        ``nostash`` is the same as ``true`` except that it will not stash newly-discovered session keys in the database.

-        Be aware that the notmuch index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
+        Be aware that the notmuch index is likely sufficient (and a stashed session key is certainly sufficient) to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
+DO NOT USE ``index.decrypt=true`` or ``index.decrypt=nostash`` without
-        DO NOT USE ``index.decrypt=true`` without considering the security of your index.
+        considering the security of your index.

         Default: ``auto``.